Just some film musings of a more succinct, spontaneous and sometimes seditious nature:

 Tomorrow on TCM:

 Anthony Mann’s low-budget, up close and personal foray into the war genre is an artistic triumph of the highest order: 1957’s Men in War, previously reviewed here.
-One can "see action" Saturday, May 24th at 5 pm PDT.

 Just some film musings of a more succinct, spontaneous and sometimes seditious nature: